stevenmaguire/uber-php/README.md

 [https://developer.uber.com/docs/riders/references/api/v1.2/reminders-reminder_id-delete](https://developer.uber.com/docs/riders/references/api/v1.2/reminders-reminder_id-delete)

 ### Rate Limiting

+> This feature is only supported for `v1` version of the API.

 Rate limiting is implemented on the basis of a specific client's secret token.
 By default, 1,000 requests per hour can be made per secret token.